jscad/OpenJSCAD.org/src/NOTES.md

 ##what does not :

 - global file cache:  gMemFs : still trying to refactor it into a reuseable system, this is the last actual remain of the "globals"
-- openscad-openjscad-translator: works on CLI & module, but cannot be browserified correctly, and seems to have weird internals
 - not entirely sure about the "REMOTE" functionality: should work , but needs testing
+- some parts of drag & drop

 ##What does :
 - everything else !